 For students who may have used accommodations in High School, the process in College can be somewhat different.
 Whereas in K-12, the school typically identifies students with disabilities and recommends services, in college the student is responsible for self-reporting.
 Self- Reporting means identifying yourself as a student with a disability to AR and requesting reasonable accommodation.
 This process involves more self-advocacy on your part, but also empowers you to take a more active role in developing the accommodation strategies that work best for you.

-Please see our Transition Presentation (link to transition power point) to learn more about successfully transitioning from High School to College.
+Please see our Transition Presentation (Powerpoint (1.3MB)) to learn more about successfully transitioning from High School to College.

 The Department of Education also provides important information on the rights and responsibilities of Students with Disabilities Preparing for Postsecondary Education

 We encourage students to contact AR as soon as possible after being admitted to UB or becoming aware of a need for accommodation.
 Our ability to coordinate timely accommodations depends on students notifying AR with a reasonable amount of time to provide them.
 Some accommodations may not be available in the same semester they are requested without sufficient notice.

 Examples of untimely requests include notifying AR of the need for Alternate Format Texts or sign language interpreters during or just before the first week of classes, or requesting testing accommodations just two or three weeks before final exams.

 If AR determines that your request for accommodation is reasonable, the office will produce an Accommodation Memo to inform your Professors and Instructors of any accommodations they may need to know about.